Consumer intelligence guide & tools

 - Reduced flexibility - predetermined questions can be limiting with regard consumers’ answers

-Digital sources of consumer intelligence
+Digital sources of consumer data

 Digital channels are stuffed with consumer insights.
 Positively bursting at the seams.
 Sources where consumers are sharing and engaging online, include…